RetroMaine/QA-RAG-Application/README.md

 * Prompt‐engineering style: combining “retrieved context” + “user question.”
 * Calling a modern LLM (“gemini-2.0-flash”) via the `google-generativeai` SDK.
 * A basic but practical **Streamlit** frontend for PDF upload + Q\&A.

-This kind of repo is exactly what you’d showcase to recruiters to highlight your end-to-end AI/ML + software‐engineering chops: data‐ingestion, LLM integration, vector DBs, and a user-friendly interface.

 ---